“I’m still getting this random 404.”

 The solution here is to reframe and attack the problem.

 To reframe, we could say: “This thing is happening; I don’t understand it, but I will.”
-That’s always possible!
-Computers can be understood.
+You can do it!

 Or, we might say: “This thing is happening and I don’t think it matters.”
-When justified, that’s fine.
+There are many situations where that’s valid.

 Suppose we want to understand this event; how could we do that?
 Attack it!
 Ask: